exclaves/exclaves.github.io/_posts/2018-03-15-recurse-center-workshops.md

 ---
 layout: post
-title: Recurse Center - Workshops!
+title: Recurse Center - workshops!
 (Week 10!?)
 date: 2018-03-15 00:20:24 -0700
 ---
 I co-hosted two workshops at RC recently, one on Monday, and one on Tuesday.
 Both went pretty well!